Quality Assurance & Testing Standards

 What is the difference between HPLC and mass spectrometry? +

-HPLC confirms purity — it measures what percentage of the sample is the target compound.
-Mass spectrometry confirms identity — it verifies the molecular weight matches the theoretical mass of the target peptide.
+HPLC confirms purity.
+It measures what percentage of the sample is the target compound.
+Mass spectrometry confirms identity.
+It verifies the molecular weight matches the theoretical mass of the target peptide.
 Both are required.
 A compound could be 99% pure and still be the wrong molecule without MS confirmation.

 Our quality standards are reflected throughout our educational content.